gustavoguichard/string-ts/README.md

 //    ^ 'Hello World'
 ```

-## Strongly-typed transformation of objects
+## Strongly-typed shallow transformation of objects

 ### delimiterKeys
-This function recursively converts the keys of an object to a new case with a custom delimiter at both runtime and type levels.
+This function shallowly converts the keys of an object to a new case with a custom delimiter at both runtime and type levels.

 ```ts
 import { delimiterKeys } from 'string-ts';